spaceotter/unplusplus/README.md

 # unplusplus

-This project aims to generate from a C++ header a C++ library containing stubs with C linkage that allow basic usage of C++ features from C. The expected use case is to allow a C-only foreign function interface (FFI) to use a C++ library.
+This project aims to automatically generate a C interface to C++.
+More precisely, it generates source code for a C++ library from a C++ header, that contains stubs with C linkage that allow basic usage of C++ features from C, as described below.
+The expected use case is to allow a C-only foreign function interface (FFI) to use a C++ library.

 The project is not ready for general use yet.